manish-pra/SafeMaC/README.md

 # Near-Optimal Multi-Agent Learning for Safe Coverage Control

 The repository contains all code and experiments for MacOpt and SafeMac.
+Link to the [paper](https://arxiv.org/abs/2210.06380)

 ## Dependencies